kodawantsasoda/climbingDiary/README.md

 # climbingDiary
-Simple console application that acts as a diary that keeps track of climbing routes completed.
+Simple console application coded fully in C++ that acts as a diary that keeps track of climbing routes completed.